PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 This program can only detect shinies if it is set to catch the Pokémon.
 Thus it will skip all shinies in item-only mode.

+(Starting from v0.29, the configuration options for this program has changed significantly.)

 <img src="images/TeraSelfFarmer-0.png">

 ### Setup of Settings